MrTheGood/lab_android/README.md

 This project is my main project for Android experiments.

 These experiments can be:
-- Something cool I wanted to try out.
-For example some cool animation.
+- Awesome animations
+- Cool UI components
-- Features for new Android versions
+- New Android API features
+- New AndroidX library stuff
-- App architectures like MVVM or MVP
+- App architectures like MVVM (including Architexcture Components and/or DataBinding)
-- Or anything else, really
+- Or whatever the hell I want to try out

 # Licence